Don't Know Where to Start? You're in the Right Place.

 • Must be done at a certified DOT collection site

-• Results are typically required within 24–48 hours of testing
+• Results typically required within 24–48 hours

 💰 Usually covered by employer — or ~$50–$75 if self-pay